 Start collecting all those perfume bottles and jars that you’re done with.
 If you don’t go through many glass items you can buy them cheaply and in bulk either online or at car boot sales and thrift stores.
 You can use old glass containers for flower vases, sweets and treats or even shells and forest findings that bring nature indoors.
 By personalising and displaying these charming and handy pieces, you’ll add that personal, homely touch to the room.

 Natural Style Wood

 When it comes to furniture in a country cottage bedroom, stick to wood as your first choice.
-This can either be reclaimed wooden furniture or investment in a lasting solid oak piece that will be worth the initial price in the long run.
+This can either be reclaimed wooden furniture that you’ve upcycled with chalk paint or an investment in a lasting solid oak piece that will be worth the initial price in the long run.
 You can easily personalise and dress up the items by adding your own customised knobs onto doors and drawers.
 Look out for quirky, vintage knobs at flea markets and thrift shops to fit onto your own furniture.

 Gingham and Buttons All the Way

 Get crafty and upcycle boring cushions and lamps with essential country cottage trimmings.
 Gingham and buttons are fail-safe decorative elements that you can sew or glue onto the body of cushions or trim the edges of lampshades with.
 It’s a good idea to stick to a particular colour scheme that suits your bed covers and curtain material.
 Pastel shades of light blue or yellow work well but the pop of traditional red and white gingham can also work too, so don’t be afraid to experiment.